Welcome to the Trolley Project

 The following are the main sections of our website, with brief descriptions and quick links.

-Metropolitan Railway Company (F Line): From Portland to Fulton Park and Three SW Cemeteries
+Metropolitan Railway Company (FP Line): From Portland to Fulton Park and Three SW Cemeteries

 The main object of our research, this trolley ran through the heart of our neighborhood on a six-mile route, making it the longest in Portland for a time.
 The Fulton Park line originated on 2nd Street downtown as an urban trolley, but once it left the city limits on Corbett Street it depended on trestles and cuts to traverse the hilly terrain on its way to the Fulton Park powerhouse and the cemeteries beyond.
-We use the term “F Line” as shorthand for the numerous names and owners it had during its ten-year run.
+We use the term “FP Line” as shorthand for the numerous names and owners it had during its ten-year run.
+FULTON PARK ELECTRIC LINE appears on some maps!

 City & Suburban Railway (N-S Line): From Portland to Lower River View Cemetery